 - Multiple windows are also an important factor in deciding the capacity of the air conditioner required.

 3. Power Rating

 The Bureau of Energy Efficiency (BEE) has set the standard of rating the electrical appliances as by star.
 In the case of the air conditioner, this star refers to the Indian Seasonal Energy Efficiency Ratio.
 This tells you how much energy is consumed by the air conditioner to cool a home.
 More SEER rating means more efficiency or more star means better.
-It is recommended by experts that people who live in hot and humid areas should at least use 15 SEER rating and if you are using less than 10 SEER rating air conditioners then switch to 15, it will reduce your electrical bill.
+It is recommended by experts that people who live in hot and humid areas should at least use a 15 SEER rating and if you are using less than 10 SEER rating air conditioners then switch to 15, it will reduce your electrical bill.

 5. Energy-saving features

 - Variation in speed motor: It increases the efficiency of airflow, as it adjusts its speed according to the requirement.